 Whereas Subutex contains buprenorphine as the only active ingredient, Suboxone also contains naloxone, which was added to the formulation to deter injection of the medicine.

-In recognition of the lesser risk of diversion of Suboxone and the less complicated pharmacokinetics of Suboxone use, any medical practitioner (after first obtaining a Schedule 8 treatment permit in relation to each patient) may prescribe Suboxone (sublingual films) for up to five patients without completing the training or assessment required to prescribe methadone or Subutex.
+In recognition of the lesser risk of diversion of Suboxone and the less complicated pharmacokinetics of Suboxone use, any medical practitioner (after first obtaining a Schedule 8 treatment permit in relation to each patient) may prescribe Suboxone (sublingual films) for up to ten patients without completing the training or assessment required to prescribe methadone or Subutex.

 To ensure that prescribing of Suboxone is safe, appropriate and consistent with current policy and guidelines, medical practitioners who are not approved ORT prescribers should seek advice from an approved prescriber (or DACAS) before prescribing to a patient.
 Guides (in document and video format) are also available, see .